eu-digital-identity-wallet/eudi-srv-pid-issuer/README.md

 Variable: `ISSUER_STATUSLIST_SERVICE_APIKEY`
 Description: API Key of the service used to generate Status List Tokens

 Variable: `ISSUER_CREDENTIALREQUESTENCRYPTION_JWKS`
 Description: Whether to generate a new, or use an existing key-pair for credential request encryption.
-Possible values: `GenerateRandom`, `LoadFromKeystore` Default value: `GenerateRandom`
+Possible values: `GenerateRandom`, `LoadFromKeystore`
+Default value: `GenerateRandom`

 Variable: `ISSUER_CREDENTIALREQUESTENCRYPTION_JWKS_KEYSTORE`
 Description: Location of the keystore from which to load the key-pair for credential request encryption.
 Uses Spring Resource URL syntax.
 Default value: N/A

 Variable: `ISSUER_CREDENTIALREQUESTENCRYPTION_JWKS_KEYSTORE_TYPE`
 Description: Type of the keystore from which to load the key-pair for credential request encryption.
 Default value: N/A

 Variable: `ISSUER_CREDENTIALREQUESTENCRYPTION_JWKS_KEYSTORE_PASSWORD`
 Description: Password of the keystore from which to load the key-pair for credential request encryption.
 Default value: N/A

 Variable: `ISSUER_CREDENTIALREQUESTENCRYPTION_JWKS_ALIAS`
 Description: Alias of the key-pair for credential request encryption.
 Default value: N/A

 Variable: `ISSUER_CREDENTIALREQUESTENCRYPTION_JWKS_PASSWORD`
 Description: Password of the key-pair for credential request encryption.
 Default value: N/A

 Variable: `ISSUER_CREDENTIALREQUESTENCRYPTION_JWKS_ALGORITHM`
 Description: The algorithm of the key for credential request encryption.
+Default value: N/A

+Variable: `ISSUER_NONCE_ENCRYPTION_KEY`
+Description: Whether to generate a new, or use an existing EC key-pair for nonce encryption.
+Possible values: `GenerateRandom`, `LoadFromKeystore`
+Default value: `GenerateRandom`

+Variable: `ISSUER_NONCE_ENCRYPTION_KEY_KEYSTORE`
+Description: Location of the keystore from which to load the EC key-pair for nonce encryption.
+Uses Spring Resource URL syntax.
+Default value: N/A

+Variable: `ISSUER_NONCE_ENCRYPTION_KEY_KEYSTORE_TYPE`
+Description: Type of the keystore from which to load the EC key-pair for nonce encryption.
+Default value: N/A

+Variable: `ISSUER_NONCE_ENCRYPTION_KEY_KEYSTORE_PASSWORD`
+Description: Password of the keystore from which to load the EC key-pair for nonce encryption.
+Default value: N/A

+Variable: `ISSUER_NONCE_ENCRYPTION_KEY_ALIAS`
+Description: Alias of the EC key-pair for nonce encryption.
+Default value: N/A

+Variable: `ISSUER_NONCE_ENCRYPTION_KEY_PASSWORD`
+Description: Password of the EC key-pair for nonce encryption.
 Default value: N/A

 ### Metadata configuration